eKICH-Programming/Vanilla-Javascript/README.md

  # JavaScript Array Methods
  How to use JavaScript array methods on an array. toString(), join(), pop(), push(), shift(), unshift(), splice(), concat(), and slice() method.

+ # JavaScript Array Iteration
+ How to run JavaScript array iterations.
+Array.forEach(), Array.map(), Array.filter(), and Array.indexOf().
+ Note: There are more array iteration methods that were not looked at.